Greece Information for Your Yacht Charter

-The country is composed of the continental segment (Attica, Pelopónnisos, Central Greece, Thessaly, Epirus, Macedonia, and Thrace), and the islands of the Aegean and Ionian Seas.
-There are a large number of islands in the Aegean Sea such as those in the northeast, the Sporades Islands, the Cyclades Islands, and the Dodecanese Islands.
-In addition, there are also more isolated islands in the south such as Crete.
+The country comprises the continental segment (Attica, Pelopónnisos, Central Greece, Thessaly, Epirus, Macedonia, and Thrace) and the Aegean and Ionian Seas islands.
+You can visit many islands in the Aegean Sea, such as those in the northeast, the Sporades Islands, the Cyclades Islands, and the Dodecanese Islands.
+In addition, there are also more isolated islands in the south, such as Crete.

 - Cyclades Islands